Arnahhh/Business-Sales-Performance-Analytics/README.md

 ## Author
 Arna Adhikari

-## Objective
+## Overview

-Analyzing the sales data to identify revenue trends, top products, and profitable regions.
+• The analysts will study the sales data to find revenue patterns and identify the best-selling products and the most profitable market territories.

-## Tools
+## Tools & Technologies Used

-- Python
-- Pandas
-- Matplotlib
+• The Python programming language together with its Pandas library and Matplotlib library serve as the essential tools for this work.

-## Key Insights
+## Key Findings

-- Total sales: $2.29M
+• The total sales amount to 2.29 million dollars at this point in time.
-- West region highest revenue
+• The West region has generated the highest sales revenue among all regions.
-- Technology most profitable
-- Sales peak in Q4
+• The Technology sector provides the highest level of profitability for businesses.
+• The sales volume reaches its highest point during the fourth quarter of the year.